CS222-UIUC/team-07-project-smartride/README.md

    c.
 Initialize the environment by running `conda init` at `./backend` folder.

-3. Running the virtual environment by running `conda activate smartride-backend` at `.\backend` folder
+2. Running the virtual environment by running `conda activate smartride-backend` at `.\backend` folder

-4. Note that there is `(smartride-backend)` before the prompt line.
+3. Note that there is `(smartride-backend)` before the prompt line.
 Finally running `python app.py` and visit `127.0.0.1:5000` in the browser.

+4. Use `ctrl+c` to kill the process.